FAIRYDUST EVENTS - Making Events Sparkle!

 About Birmingham Rocks

 Birmingham Rocks will be a huge concert planned in 2022!
 All to raise funds for Justice for the 21.

 Our social media is fully up and running and you will find all those details by clicking the button link below.
 All our bands/sound engineers in fact everyone is donating their time FREE OF CHARGE, in order to raise awareness and as much money as possible for this amazing cause.

-You will find LOTS more details on the site (click the button) but in the meantime, we have attached just ONE of the family's stories, it truly is a heartbreaking read.
+You will find LOTS more details on this page as the months progress, but in the meantime, we have attached just ONE of the family's stories, it truly is a heartbreaking read.

 What is Justice for the 21?